Convolution of Picard-Fuchs equations: Cohomology of linear differential equations

 \subsection{Explicit set of generators, $\k=\bar \k$}

-We are now in a position to describe an explicit set of generators for the cohomology group $H^1(\P ^1-S, L)$. \begin{theo} Let $\k$ be an algebraically closed subfield of $\C$.
-If the fuchsian differential operator $L$ has no integer exponent $\geq n$ in the Riemann-scheme at a finite point and no positive integer exponent at $\infty$ then $H^1_\dR(\P ^1-S, L)$ is generated by
+We are now in a position to describe an explicit set of generators for the cohomology group $H^1(\P ^1-S, L)$, where $S=\{t_1,t_2,\ldots,t_t,\infty\}$ is the set of singularities of $L$. \begin{theo} Let $\k$ be an algebraically closed subfield of $\C$.
+If the Fuchsian differential operator $L$ has no integer exponent $\geq n$ in the Riemann-scheme at a finite point and no positive integer exponent at $\infty$ then $H^1_\dR(\P ^1-S, L)$ is generated by

 and so it is of dimension at most $n\cdot r$. \end{theo}

 \begin{proof} All the qualities below are in the cohomology group $H^1_\dR(\P ^1-S, L)$ that is obviously generated by

 At first we show that $\frac{f^{(i)}}{(x-t_j)^l} dx,\ \ l \in \NN,\ \ i=0,1,\ldots, n-1,$ is in the $\k$-vector space $V$ generated by (\ref{15aug2012}).
 Since